RichardLitt/awesome-fantasy/README.md

 #### The Wheel of Time *by Robert Jordan* (and Brandon Sanderson) [4.15] <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 These books are probably the longest single series in the fantasy genre.
 I've read the series eight times.
 I don't know what to make of that, except that it's worth reading.
 It's like a long soap opera - the characters are one sided and flat, but there are so many of them that you end up not minding.
 The magic system is very intricate, and the general plot line is good.
-The three last books were cowritten, as Robert Jordan died before they were done. - [@RichardLitt](https://github.com/RichardLitt)
+The three last books were co-written, as Robert Jordan died before they were done. - [@RichardLitt](https://github.com/RichardLitt)

 Books:
  * [The Eye of the World](http://www.goodreads.com/book/show/228665.The_Eye_of_the_World) <img src="http://i.imgur.com/iA6WScw.png" width="30px">